shibme/jtelebot/README.md

 ```

 ### Example
-Start by creating an instance of the TelegramBot with the API token you get from [@BotFather](https://telegram.me/BotFather)
+Start by creating an instance of the `me.shib.java.lib.jtelebot.TelegramBot` with the API token you get from [@BotFather](https://telegram.me/BotFather)

 ```java
 TelegramBot bot = TelegramBot.getInstance("YourBotApiTokenGoesHere");